dsal3389/python-updater/README.md

+what a stupid and cringe code, keeping it just for nostalgia

 # python-updater
 this is the easy way to update scripts/text fies with another readable file or lines (sockets for example)